ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 :::

 While *data-centric AI* is a relatively new term, the idea behind it is not.
-Many people Iâ€™ve spoken with say they used a data-centric approach in their projects before the term was coined.
+Many people I've spoken with say they used a data-centric approach in their projects before the term was coined.
 In my opinion, data-centric AI was created to make â€œcaring about data qualityâ€? attractive again, as data collection and curation are often considered